hmslima/sambahsacompletegrammar/sambahsa.md

 it for commercial purposes.
 You may also use this book to make your own version of the sambahsa's grammar and even sell it in the market of your city, if you want.
 Your only obligation is to attribute the due credit to original author, I hope it's not much to ask.
+But just remember that this license doesn't apply to the language itself.

-The objective of this grammar is to teach everything what is the interest of the student in the most possible friendly way, if it is not possible in the current grammar's version you're reading, we hope to reach something near in future versions.
+The objective of this grammar is to teach everything what is important to the student in the most possible friendly way, if it is not possible in this current version you're reading, we hope to reach something near in future versions.
 Notice that this is a “*complete* grammar”, this “complete” is not a mere decoration like in other grammars, it means that I’ll approach all points to you finish